MediaArea/MediaAreaXml/DataDictionary.md

 Attribute          | offset
 -------------------|----------------------------------------------------
-Definition         | The `offset` is an integer that expresses the location of the `data` or `block` within a digital file relative to the start of the file and measured in octets.
+Definition         | The `offset` is an integer that expresses the location of the `data` or `block` within a digital file relative to the start of the file, measured in octets.
 Examples           | `0`, `1000`, `298346234`
 Repeatbility       | Repeatable
 Obligation         | Optional